 The attorneys at Grieve Law are specially educated and equipped to deal with any gun charge that might come your way in the Glendale area.
 Our team has intricate and unique knowledge about the gun laws in Wisconsin as they are constantly changing.
 This knowledge helps us to get excellent results for our clients that may result in reduced or even dismissed charges.

 Our Whitefish Bay gun attorneys are here to help you through what could be a life-altering moment in your life.
 There are many ways your gun charges could go, and we want them to go the right way.
 We want to prevent as much as possible the jail or prison time, fines, firearm forfeiture, loss of firearms rights, and a lifetime headache for one simple mistake.
 Regardless of whether your gun charge is a misdemeanor or felony under Wisconsin law, you need a Milwaukee County gun attorney who knows what it takes to beat your case.
+Tom Grieve is the same criminal defense attorney Wisconsin residents trust to handle their first offense DUI charges, drug possession charges, and other serious cases jeopardizing their rights and futures.

 We defend a large range of gun charges, they include but are not limited to: